Skip to main content

 • HEIs specialising in economics and business, agriculture and medicine and related areas train vocational subject teachers for post-primary schools.

 The concurrent model of initial teacher education is predominating in Poland.
-As part of a degree programme in a field of study, students can choose a teacher specialism track; thus, they can complete a teacher training programme in parallel to the subject-specific training.
+Students can choose a degree programme based on the national standard for initial teacher education; thus, they can complete teacher training in parallel to the field- or subject-specific training.
+Such degree programmes are offered mainly by pedagogical HEIs, but also by other HEIs.

-Graduates who have not taken a teacher specialism track within their degree programme and choose the teaching profession later can complete a teaching training programme as a non-degree postgraduate programme at an HEI.
+Graduates who have not chosen a degree programme based on the initial teacher education standard and choose the teaching profession later can complete teaching training as a non-degree postgraduate programme at an HEI (for details about teacher training as part of non-degree postgraduate programmes, see Chapter 8.1.3 ‘Curriculum, level of specialisation and learning outcomes’).
 This option represents the consecutive model of initial teacher education.

 Admission requirements